Your outdoor spaces are a bridge between your home’s interior and the natural landscape beyond.

 Lifestyle should always be a primary consideration whether you’re planning your indoor spaces or exterior spaces.
 “We advise our clients to design for how they live,” says Neu.
 Think about your hobbies and how much time you envision spending outdoors on your property.

-A mountain getaway used during ski seasonmight not need an expansive patio, but a spa to soak your aching muscles under the stars would be a welcome.
+If you have a mountain getaway that you’ll primarily be using during ski season, you might not need an expansive patio, but space for a spa to soak your aching muscles under the stars would likely be a welcome addition.
 If you like to entertain guests year-round, perhaps you’ll prioritize a spacious covered deck with room for a grill and plenty of seating.
 An active family might enjoy an in-ground swimming pool and lawn space for games, in the right climate.

 Gathering pictures of exteriors you like is a good place to start, but don’t get too attached to a specific patio or deck before talking with your team of experts.
-Neu says that people sometimes like the idea of a certain use of exterior space, like an upper-level balcony, but end up rarely using it.
-That’s money that could be better spent elsewhere in the project, so it’s worth discussing those ideas up front.
+Neu says that people sometimes like the idea of a certain use of exterior space, like an upper-level balcony, but in reality end up using that space minimally.
+That’s a waste of money that could be better spent elsewhere in the project, so it’s worth having hard conversations up front about some of those ideas.

 Asking the right questions can make arriving at the right answers easier.
-Think about why you want a balcony (or pool, or deck), what you want it to look like, and how and when you’ll use it.
+Ask yourself why you want that balcony (or pool, or deck), what you want it to look like, and how and when you’ll use it.
 Then ask your team how to make it a reality in a way that makes sense for your home, lifestyle, climate, and budget.
 You’ll end up with a home that makes you happy year-round whether you are spending time indoors or out.